-One might think because I am a Pilates instructor I have an advantage when it comes to losing weight.
-People tend to think I am working out all day.
-Here is the deal with teaching Pilates.
-While you are instructing, you don’t do it yourself.
+One might think because I’m a Pilates instructor I have an advantage when it comes to losing weight.
+People tend to think I’m working out all day.
+Here’s the deal with teaching Pilates.
+While you are instructing, you don’t actually do it yourself.

 As an instructor, you have to make time for your practice.
 Self-Practice is one of the keys to becoming a good instructor.
-Being a better teacher is great motivation to practice Pilates a lot.
-Not to mention there is sooo much to learn!
-There is an advantage for sure.
+Being a better teacher is great motivation to practice Pilates.

 I love that one never fully masters Pilates.
 You can always improve your practice.
 Practice being the keyword.
-An exercise you rocked last week can be tough this week.
+An exercise you rocked last week can be tough this week and vice versa.

 I always reassure new clients they will not be slowing more practiced students down.
 Those students can make the most basic exercise difficult by fine-tuning their form.
 Plus, going back to the basics is good for everyone.
 And of course, there are always up levels to offer more advanced students.

 Pilates exercises can look deceivingly easy.
 I always joke with my clients, that people walking by the studio looking in would think, “those chicks don’t look like they’re doing much.”
 In fact, we are shaking and our muscles are burning.
 Performing an exercise with correct postural alignment, often against one’s normal posture pattern is difficult.
 This is why Pilates is so effective.

 Pilates improves posture and eases chronic pain associated with weak and tight muscles.
 Especially back pain.

 I always say, “Pilates is working out smarter.”

 Pilates alignment principals aren’t limited to your Pilates practice.
 Use it in your everyday life, especially while doing other types of exercise or sports.